kabirkhan/recon/docs/tutorial/1_loading_data.md

 ## Next Steps

 Once you have your data loaded, you can run other Recon functions on top of it to gain insights into the quality and completeness of your NER data as well as to start making corrections to the inconsistently annotated examples you almost certainly have (Don't worry, that's fine!
-Messy data is everywhere, even Microsoft)
+Messy data is everywhere, even kabirkhan)